A Director at Global Partners is Exercising Options

-Yesterday it was reported that a Director at Global Partners (GLP), Kenneth Watchmaker, exercised options to buy 5,971 GLP shares for a total transaction value of $63.89K.
+Yesterday it was reported that a Director at Global Partners (GLP), Robert Mccool, exercised options to buy 5,374 GLP shares for a total transaction value of $57.5K.

-This recent transaction increases Kenneth Watchmaker’s holding in the company by 18.16% to a total of $499.7K.
-In addition to Kenneth Watchmaker, one other GLP executive reported Buy trades in the last month.
+This recent transaction increases Robert Mccool’s holding in the company by 15.7% to a total of $509.4K.
+Following Robert Mccool’s last GLP Buy transaction on March 20, 2020, the stock climbed by 3.6%.

 See today’s analyst top recommended stocks >>